kszuyen/EE-Computer-Vision-2024/README.md

 # CV-2024-Spring
-My homework submissions of the CV course at NTU.
+My homework submissions of the "Computer Vision (CV)" course at National Taiwan University (NTU), taught by Shao-Yi Chien.